Cincinnati Northern Kentucky Cincinatti non-profit management NKU masters public administration

 Name Change Issues

-To protect students, more and more documents are being sent without a Social Security number.
-To ensure that your letters of reference, transcripts and any other admission documents are attached to your application, be sure to include in your application and correspondence your birth name and any other name that will be on these documents.
-You should not send e-mail correspondence with your full Social Security number to schools.
-Use only the last four digits if you must include your Social Security number.
+To protect students, most documents are sent without a Social Security number.
+To ensure that your letters of reference, transcripts, and any other admission documents are attached to the correct application, be sure to include in your application and any correspondence your birth name and any other name that may be on these documents (such as a married name).

 How do I pay for the application fee?

-A $40 fee for online applications is assessed each time an application is submitted.
-This fee is assess for every application you submit unless you have received a degree from NKU.
-The fee is applicable also if you applied for admission for one semester but have not enrolled within one year of that semester.
-No application will be considered complete unless this fee has been paid.
+A non-refundable $40 fee for Masters applications and a $55 fee for Doctoral programs is assessed each time an application is submitted.
+The fee is also applicable if you applied for admission for one semester but have not enrolled within one year of that semester.
+No application will be considered complete unless the fee has been paid.

 Can the application fee be waived?